 - Trespassers are those who have no right to be on the property.

 Unlike invitees and social guests, trespassers and licensees have no implied promise that reasonable effort has been made to keep the property safe.
-That means if you fall into either the licensee category or the trespasser category, it is up to you to guarantee your own safety on the property.
+That means if you fall into either the licensee category or the trespasser category, it is up to you to guarantee your own safety on the property and it may be more difficult to prove liability.
 While the concept of a trespasser seems fairly obvious, what constitutes a licensee may not be as clear.
-A good example of a licensees would be door-to-door salespeople who are present for their own business interests.
+A good example of a licensee would be door-to-door salespeople who are present for their own business interests.

 Major Factors in Determining Liability